HazardDede/appdaemon-apps/README.md

   module: climate
   class: App
   check_interval: 5m  # Checks the setpoints every interval.
 Adjust setpoints if necessary
+  force_set_on_interval: False  # If True will force a setpoint set for the thermostats on the check interval.
   mode:
     entity: input_select.heating_mode  # The mode selector in hass
     map:  # Map the internal modes to human readable ones